-I currently teach privately at my apartment in Washington Heights in Manhattan and at a studio in Midtown Manhattan.
+I teach privately at my apartment in Washington Heights in Manhattan and at studios in midtown Manhattan.
 In a few cases, I travel to teach students at their residences.
 I have also given lessons by video-conference to students who have already studied with me in person and sufficiently understand my physical approach.

-At my apartment I teach on a 1913 Steinway B. At the midtown studio, I also teach on a variety of grand pianos.
+At my apartment I teach on a 1913 Steinway B. At the midtown studios, I also teach on a variety of grand pianos.